openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** No

-If true, jqGrid displays the beginning and ending record number in the grid, out of the total number of records in the query.
+If `true`, jqGrid displays the beginning and ending record number in the grid, out of the total number of records in the query.
 This information is shown in the pager bar (bottom right by default) in this format: “View X to Y out of Z”.
-If this value is true, there are other parameters that can be adjusted:
+If this value is `true`, there are other parameters that can be adjusted:

 #### `emptyrecords`
 **Type:** string
 **Default:** _see lang file_
 **Changeable:** No

 The string to display when the returned (or the current) number of records in the grid is zero.
-This option is valid only if viewrecords option is set to true.
+This option is valid only if the `viewrecords` option is set to `true`.

 #### `recordpos`
 **Type:** string